How to Find Wholesale Suppliers for Online Stores Outside of AlibabaMarch in Blog, Chinese Importing

 The biggest problem with Yiwu is that it consists largely of very cheap, low-quality items and it does not have many products for smaller niches.
 As limited as the Canton Fair is for smaller niches, Yiwu is even more limited.
 I jokingly sometimes refer to Yiwu as the largest Dollar Store in the world as that epitomizes the range and quality of products you will find there.

-The easiest option is often to ask your current suppliers.
+One little-known trick to finding suppliers is direct referrals from your professional connections.
+Sometimes, the easiest option is often to ask your current suppliers.
 Suppliers in China are much better connected with other factories than we ever can be and they can often be invaluable in sourcing hard to find products.
 They’ll take a commission on the products, but normally it’s negligible.

-Finally, there are countless sourcing agents in America, Canada, and other countries that can help you source products in China.
 My very first supplier was a Chinese businessman in Vancouver for some boat anchors.
 There are larger sourcing agents (who normally specialize in particular goods) and smaller ones like the one I dealt with.
 The big advantage with them is that you reduce all the risk and uncertainty of what happens to your products in between China and the destination as you often pay cash on delivery.

 Alibaba is still the place to source products but it is not the only place and often not the best place.
 The things that make Alibaba so successful, specifically it’s ease of use and convenience, are also it’s the biggest downside as it’s nearly impossible to keep competitors from poaching your products very quickly.